Part 3: Target Segments

 You should conduct this core, near-core and non-core assignment for each Very Large and Large current and prospective customer.
 If you do not serve many of those customers your assignment should cover the customer sizes making up the top 80% of your Company’s sales volume.
 You base your assignments of current customers on your present knowledge of them.
 The core, near-core and non-core assignments of prospective customers are based on your Size/Role segment analyses, adjusted for any customer-specific variances from the assumptions you used to analyze the segment.

 This assignment of every customer into a profitability classification may warn you of impending problems.
 This economic analysis reflects the implicit value you offer customers and the efficacy of your cost structure compared to those of the other competitors in the market.
 (See Perspective: “Building on Customer Volatility.”)
 If you cannot assign the majority of industry sales volume to the core classification, you face a significant strategic question: Why?
 If you are a small company in the industry, you should plan a strategy to avoid the larger competitors if they might use price against you.
 (See Perspective: “Rare Mettle: Gold and Silver Strategies to Succeed in Hostile Markets.”)
 If you are a larger company, check the ratio of your market share to the core volume.
 The higher this index, the more challenge you face in growing profitably.
 You have highly penetrated your Core market.
 If your market share is not very high then your Core customer volume in the market is low.
-A high index would argue for you to examine your value ropositions for customers and your cost position compared to competition very carefully.
+A high index would argue for you to examine your value propositions for customers and your cost level compared to competition very carefully.
 Something may be seriously amiss.
 (See Perspective: “Staying Alive in a Hostile Marketplace.”)

 • What type of customer (i.e., Core, Near-core or Non-core) is each current and prospective Very Large and Large customer?
 In answering this question, you may find that the largest customers in the industry in Hostile times appear unprofitable.
 Be careful of this conclusion.
 It may be that these largest customers carry with them the industry leader effect.
 If you are able to serve these customers well, your reputation with the more profitable Medium and Small customers may be such that you Get-In the relationships or increase the sales volume you have with them because of your ability to serve these well known largest customers.
 This industry leader effect will often create a Core customer out of the these apparently low profitability largest customers.